 Most paralegals are paid a salary, but this can depend on where you live and your firm’s payroll processes.

 As with all professions, paralegal salaries are largely determined by the job market and demand in the state or region in which they work.
-For example, it comes as no surprise that paralegals in states like California ($56,950) earn far more than their colleagues in North Dakota ($43,380).
+For example, it comes as no surprise that paralegals in states like California ($76,920 average annual paralegal salary) earn far more than their colleagues in North Dakota ($59,790 average annual paralegal salary).

-A 2016 NALA National Utilization & Compensation Survey Report highlighted the differences in average paralegal salaries according to region:
+A 2020 NALA National Utilization & Compensation Survey Report highlighted the differences in gross paralegal salaries according to region:

-The highest-earning paralegals were located in Washington D.C.
-These legal professionals earned an average, annual salary of $83,330.
-In California, the demand for legal support is reaching new peaks every year as is reflected in the fact that paralegals here are the second-highest paid in the country, earning an average annual salary of $66,250.
+Of all states, Washington offers the highest average paralegal salary.
+These legal professionals earn an average annual salary of $83,930.
+In Massachusetts, the demand for legal support is reaching new peaks every year, reflected by the fact that paralegals here earn the second-highest average annual salary of $78,540.

 Find your state’s average paralegal salary below: